cruiten/Voron-Related/CANbus/Documentation/Umbilical/README.md

 ### Hooking it all up
 The only thing left to do was to get some PTFE wires and connect those to the umbilical cable's Molex Micro-Fit 3.0 connector and route them through the Z drag chain and connect them to my Mellow Fly UTOC-1.

-- I used two 24 gauge PTFE wires for the CAN bus H and L wires, and I did twist these two wires around each other
+- I used two 24 gauge PTFE wires for the CAN bus H and L wires (I twisted these two wires around each other)
-- I used two 20 gauge PTFE wires for the CAN bus 24V and GND wires, and I did not twist these two wires around each other
+- I used two 20 gauge PTFE wires for the CAN bus 24V and GND wires (I did not twist these two wires around each other)

 Here is a wiring diagram of how I connected the SB2040 to the UTOC-1: